orchetect/TimecodeKit/README.md

 - Convert timecode values to real wall-clock time, and vice-versa
 - Convert timecode to # of samples at any audio sample-rate, and vice-versa
 - Granular timecode validation
-- A `Formatter` object that can format timecode and also provide an `NSAttributedString` showing invalid timecode components using alternate attributes (such as red text color)
 - Support for Days as a timecode component (which Cubase supports as part of its timecode format)
 - Support for Subframes
 - Common math operations between timecodes: add, subtract, multiply, divide
 - Form a `Range` or `Stride` between two timecodes
+- Conforms to `Codable`
+- A `Formatter` object that can format timecode and also provide an `NSAttributedString` showing invalid timecode components using alternate attributes (such as red text color)
+- A SwiftUI `Text` object showing invalid timecode components using alternate attributes (such as red text color)
 - Exhaustive unit tests ensuring accuracy
-- Conforms to `Codable`

 ## Installation